trailheadapps/functions-recipes/functions/03_Context_DataApiQuery_JS/README.md

 # dataapiquery Function

-Returns accounts and its contacts by keyword
+Returns accounts and its contacts by keyword.

 ## Local Development